Percolation on High-dimensional Product Graphs: Introduction

 It is thus a natural question to ask whether such a phenomenon holds for percolation in a wider family of graphs.
-The $d$-dimensional hypercube embeds naturally into $d$-dimensional space, but we can also view $Q^d$ as a high-dimensional object in terms of its product structure, since $Q^d$ can be obtained as the \textit{Cartesian product} of $d$-copies of a single edge.
-It is perhaps not unreasonable to expect that percolation on other \emph{high-dimensional graphs} might display similar behaviour.
+The $d$-dimensional hypercube embeds naturally into $d$-dimensional space, but we can also view $Q^d$ as a high-dimensional object in terms of its product structure, since $Q^d$ can be obtained as the \textit{Cartesian product} of $d$ copies of a single edge.

-Given an integer $t>0$ and a sequence of graphs $G^{(1)},G^{(2)},\ldots, G^{(t)}$, the Cartesian product of $G^{(1)},G^{(2)},\ldots, G^{(t)}$, denoted by $G=G^{(1)}\square \cdots \square G^{(t)}$ or $G=\square_{i=1}^{t}G^{(i)}$, is the graph with the vertex set
+Given an integer $t>0$ and a sequence of graphs $\left(G^{(i)}\right)_{i=1}^t$, the Cartesian product of $G^{(1)},\ldots, G^{(t)}$, denoted by $G=G^{(1)}\square \cdots \square G^{(t)}$ or $G=\square_{i=1}^{t}G^{(i)}$, is the graph with the vertex set

 and the edge set